 Established in 2002 Uovo is a collection of Moroccan dars and riads (traditional Moroccan courtyard houses).
 Each property has been carefully renovated to preserve its traditional architectural features, but updated with contemporary design.

 Elegant and sophisticated, Riad 12 offers a classical kind of chic; comfortably minimal on a white and beige palette with a courtyard plunge pool.
-Quality art works, antique doors and a secluded roof terrace make this is the natural choice for families and groups travelling together seeking a quiet retreat to call their own.
+Quality art works, antique doors and a secluded roof terrace make this is the natural choice for families and groups traveling together seeking a quiet retreat to call their own.

 A variety of unique rooms and suites, varying in decor and size.
 Each beautifully decorated, with a nod to its Moroccan home, some more traditional, some more contemporary.
 Note that rooms in riads can be a rather odd shape and often long and narrow due to the design of these traditional houses.
 They are generally set around a central courtyard and have windows looking into the property.